Academic Support Services for Learning Differences

-Beaumont School offers a wide range of educational support, inclusive of all grade levels and covers most subjects from AP, Honors, and the college preparatory curriculum based upon the needs of the student.
-All students may schedule time with learning specialists for support across the curriculum.
+Beaumont School offers a wide range of educational support, inclusive of all grade levels and covers most subjects from AP, Honors, IB, and the college preparatory curriculum based upon the needs of the student.

 - General study skills

 - Study skills for History, Religion, Science, and OGT Prep

 Tutoring is available to any Beaumont student for:

 - Learning about standard and new data bases.

 - Facilitating more effective organizational strategies.

 Academic Support Services Available to Qualifying Students